JeffGiroux/f5_terraform/AWS/Standalone/README.md

   - ***Note***: Passwords and secrets will be moved to AWS Secrets Manager in the future
   - (TBD) The BIG-IP instance will query AWS Metadata API to retrieve the service account's token for authentication
   - (TBD) The BIG-IP instance will then use the secret name and the service account's token to query AWS Metadata API and dynamically retrieve the password for device onboarding
-- This template uses Declarative Onboarding (DO) and Application Services 3 (AS3) for the initial configuration.
-As part of the onboarding script, it will download the RPMs automatically.
+- This template uses BIG-IP Runtime Init for the initial configuration.
+As part of the onboarding script, it will download the F5 Toolchain RPMs automatically.
 See the [AS3 documentation](http://f5.com/AS3Docs) and [DO documentation](http://f5.com/DODocs) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 The [Telemetry Streaming](http://f5.com/TSDocs) extension is also downloaded and can be configured to point to AWS Cloud Watch.

 - Files
   - bigip.tf - resources for BIG-IP, NICs, public IPs
   - main.tf - resources for provider, versions
-  - network.tf - data for existing subnets
-  - bigip.tf - resources for BIG-IP
   - f5_onboard.tmpl - onboarding script which is run by user-data.
 This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls via the [BIG-IP Runtime Init tool](https://github.com/F5Networks/f5-bigip-runtime-init).
+  - (TBD) network.tf - data for existing subnets

 ## BYOL Licensing
 This template uses PayGo BIG-IP image for the deployment (as default).
 If you would like to use BYOL licenses, then these following steps are needed: